 - 3 to 4 cloves garlic, minced

-- 15- to 16-ounce can large white beans (cannellini), drained and rinsed
+- 15- to 16-ounce can cannellini beans, drained and rinsed

 - Salt and freshly ground black pepper to taste

-Remove and discard the stems and thicker mid-ribs from the Swiss chard leaves.
-Rinse the leaves well, then drain and coarsely chop them.
+- Remove and discard the stems and coarse mid-ribs from chard leaves.
+Rinse the leaves and remaining stems well, then drain and coarsely chop them.

-Cook the fettuccine in plenty of rapidly simmering water until al dente, then drain.
+- Cook the pasta according to package directions until al dente, then drain.

-Meanwhile, heat the oil in an extra-large saucepan or steep-sided stir-fry pan.
+- Meanwhile, heat the oil in a large skillet or steep-sided stir-fry pan.
 Add the onions and garlic and sauté over medium-low heat until the onion is golden.

-Add the wine and Swiss chard.
+- Add the wine and chard.
 Cover and cook just until the chard wilts down, stirring once or twice, about 3 minutes.

-Stir in the tomatoes, beans, and raisins.
-Cook just until everything is well heated through, another 4 to 5 minutes.
+- Stir in the tomatoes, beans, and raisins.
+Cook just until everything is well heated through, about 4 to 5 minutes longer.

-Combine the fettuccine with the Swiss chard mixture in a large serving bowl.
+- Combine the pasta with the chard mixture in a large serving bowl.
 Toss well, then season to taste with salt and pepper, and toss again.
-Serve, passing around Parmesan cheese for topping, if desired.
+Serve, passing around vegan Parmesan for topping, if desired.